Federated Domain Generalization: A Survey: Methodologies: A Survey

 Style transfer in FDG refers to the process of transferring the style or visual characteristics of a source domain to a target domain in the FL setting.
 The goal is to generalize the learned style representations across domains while preserving the content of the target domain.

-Nergiz \textit{et al.} \cite{nergiz2022collaborative} introduced a federated adaptation of the neural style transfer algorithm as a data augmentation technique to address the issues of data collaboration in computational pathology, specifically focusing on the highly class-imbalanced Chaoyang colorectal cancer imaging dataset, while ensuring privacy preservation without any data leakage.
-Chen \textit{et al.} \cite{chen2023federated} introduced a domain generalization method called cross-client style transfer (CCST) for image recognition in FL, which surpasses state-of-the-art methods on DG while being compatible with existing DG techniques.
+Nergiz \textit{et al.} \cite{nergiz2022collaborative} introduced a federated adaptation of the neural style transfer algorithm as a data augmentation technique to solve the issues of data collaboration in computational pathology, specifically focusing on the highly class-imbalanced Chaoyang colorectal cancer imaging dataset, while ensuring privacy preservation without any data leakage.
+Chen \textit{et al.} \cite{chen2023federated} introduced a DG method called \textit{cross-client style transfer} (CCST) for image recognition in FL, which surpasses state-of-the-art methods on DG while being compatible with existing DG techniques.
 Shenaj \textit{et al.} \cite{shenaj2023learning} introduced FFREEDA, a task for Semantic Segmentation in autonomous driving, proposing the LADD algorithm that utilizes pre-trained model knowledge through self-supervision and a federated clustered aggregation scheme based on clients' style, demonstrating superior performance compared to existing approaches.
-Fantauzzo \textit{et al.} \cite{ fantauzzo2022feddrive} presented FedDrive, a benchmark for FL in Semantic Segmentation for autonomous driving, addressing challenges of statistical heterogeneity and domain generalization, evaluating state-of-the-art algorithms with style transfer methods to enhance generalization capabilities.
+Fantauzzo \textit{et al.} \cite{ fantauzzo2022feddrive} presented FedDrive, a benchmark for FL in Semantic Segmentation for autonomous driving, addressing difficulties of statistical heterogeneity and DG, evaluating state-of-the-art algorithms with style transfer methods to enhance generalization capabilities.

 It's important to note that style transfer for FDG is an evolving research area, and the specific techniques and methodologies may vary depending on the latest advancements.